API

 — Set toCuArray

-to use GPU.Nbatch = 1
+to use GPU.Nbatch = nothing

 — Number of batches of data in this dataset.μKarcminT = 3